G-Drennan/MTRX2700_MP_Tue2pm_G6/minutes.md

 6. Orientation of the sensor - including above and below shelf (will be done by Wei-Ming)

 ------------------------------------------------------------------------------------------------
-Created outline of modules  03/05/22
+Develop modules  03/05/22
-Present: Jack, Simran, Antonio, Giaan, Kazlani, Wei-ming
+Present: Jack, Simran, Antonio, Giaan, Kousha, Wei-ming
 Location: Discord/Lab

 Meeting Purpose:
 Work on individual parts and also figure out how the lidar work, for the in-lab members.

 -----------------------------------------------------------------------------------------------
-Created outline of modules  10/05/22
+Develop modules  10/05/22
-Present: Jack, Simran, Antonio, Giaan, Kazlani, Wei-ming
+Present: Jack, Simran, Antonio, Giaan, Kousha, Wei-ming
 Location: Discord/Lab

 Meeting Purpose: